By Myles Hopper and Giles Humphries, authors of the Mindful Chef cookbook.

 5. Take your time

 It can take up to 20-30 minutes for your brain to signal that you are full.
-Most of us eat too quickly or eat processed foods both of which can actually skew our hunger cues.
+Most of us eat too quickly or eat ultra-processed foods, both of which can actually skew our hunger cues.
 If you take more time over your meals you will become more aware of how you feel.
 As you get better at this you won’t actually stop eating when you have finished what’s on your plate but more so when you feel full and no longer need to eat.
-This helps avoid overeating and leads to better body composition.

 Mindful Chef recipe boxes are a great way to ensure you eat mindfully.
 We make healthy eating easy by delivering all the ingredients you need to create delicious, gluten-free recipes with no refined carbs.
 For more information about Mindful Chef boxes, visit mindfulchef.com.